-The music bar line is the vertical line that divide the notes in a score into groups.
+The music bar line is the vertical line that divides the notes in a score into groups.
 These groups are then called musical measures or bars.

-Barlines are actually not extremely important in themselves, (rather a bother at times), but they help us when reading notes to visually divide the notes into groups on the music staff.
+Barlines are actually not extremely important in themselves (rather a bother at times), but they help us when reading music to visually divide the notes into groups on the music staff.

-The grouping of the notes like this is determined by the music beat or the underlying pulse of the piece.
+The grouping of the notes like this is determined by the beat of the underlying pulse of the piece.

 This beat (imagine the circles as a beat or pulse);